slsa-framework/slsa/docs/spec/v1.0/index.md

 > **TODO:** Is there a better place for this paragraph?

 Using SLSA is a bit like using nutrition labels.
-It is the software producer's responsibility to choose and appropriate build system and produce accurate provenance, just as it is a food manufacturer's responsibility to use safe manufacturing facilities and produce accurate labels.
-It is the package ecosystem's responsibility to ensure the artifacts they distribute satisfy their expectations, just as it is a grocery store's responsibility to ensure that food they sell meets some minimum safety standard.
+It is the software producer's responsibility to choose an appropriate build system and produce accurate provenance, just as it is a food manufacturer's responsibility to use safe manufacturing facilities and produce accurate labels.
+It is the package ecosystem's responsibility to ensure the artifacts they distribute satisfy their expectations, just as it is a grocery store's responsibility to ensure that the food they sell meets safety standards.
 And it is the consumer's responsibility to verify the artifact's provenance or delegate that responsibility to a trusted authority, just as a consumer does for food.